yuvalmGS/gigaspaces-wiki-jekyll/xap97/web-application-support.markdown

 ---
 layout: post
-title:  Web Application Support
+title:  Overview
 categories: XAP97
-parent: administrators-guide.html
+parent: web-application-overview.html
-weight: 400
+weight: 100
 ---

-{% summary %}Allows you to deploy a web application (WAR) into the Service Grid.{% endsummary %}

-# Overview

-{%section%}
-{%column width=60% %}
+{%summary%}{%endsummary%}

 OpenSpaces integration with the Service Grid allows you to deploy web applications (packaged as a WAR file) onto the Service Grid.
 The integration is built on top of the [Service Grid Processing Unit Container](./deploying-onto-the-service-grid.html).

 The integration allows you to make use of the following Service Grid features: